 DE Feedback

 As above, we'll hopefully discuss on Thursday.
 I agree with Christine's comment in that I also don't see the benefit of the indicator in these cases.

+FR feedback: NSIS / NEIS is used on spin-off events for FTT process.

 Action: NMPGs to provide feedback on the above input